-The Cook Community Classic returns to South Cronulla (the beach known to those from outside the Sutherland Shire as simply, Cronulla Beach) this year after a year's hiatus due to Covid-19.
+The Cook Community Classic returns to the Shire this year after two years of hiatus due to Covid-19.

-It's part of a multi-sport carnival now in its 14th year that consists of a series of activities including a community carnival, a fundraising raffle, this ocean swim and gala ball.
-Local MP and Prime Minister, Scott Morrison, is the event patron.
+It’s part of a multi-sport carnival now in its 15th year that consists of a series of activities including a community carnival, a fundraising raffle, and this ocean swim.
+Local MP, the Hon.
+Scott Morrison is the event patron.

-'The Classic' provides a fundraising platform for St George and Sutherland Shire community groups – including sports clubs, local charities, school P&Cs and other community organisations and water safety is provided by the Bate Bay surf lifesaving clubs
+‘The Classic’ provides a fundraising platform for St George and Sutherland Shire community groups -including sports clubs, local charities, school P&Cs and other community organisations.
+Water safety is provided by the Bate Bay surf lifesaving clubs.

 This event offers two different swim distances; 1km for 10 years and over and a 2km swim for 13 years and over.